vdthakur/Time-Series-Classification-and-Feature-Extraction/README.md

 ## Introduction

 This project explores **time series classification**, a common machine learning task.
 The goal is to classify human activities based on time-domain features extracted from multivariate time series data.
 The project includes binary classification, feature engineering, and multiclass classification using logistic regression, penalized regression, and Naïve Bayes classifiers.
+This project was done as part of an assignment for my graduate Machine Learning course

 ---